 When positioned at the desired location at sea, the research vessel either drifts freely or is held in place using one or all of its three anchors, as required by the research project.
 The long, thin end of the buoy has special ballast tanks, which are then flooded with seawater, causing it to sink, while air tanks cause the other end of the buoy to rise.
 The protruding end is equivalent in height to a five-storey building.

+FLIP can operate equally well in shallow water and depths of more than 2,000 fathoms.
 A 30ft wave only causes FLIP to move three feet vertically in the water column.
-Although this is the size of wave the buoy was built to withstand, FLIP can cope swells of up to 80ft.
+Although this is the size of wave the buoy was built to withstand, FLIP can cope with swells of up to 80ft.

-For FLIP to flip back to a horizontal position, air compressed into eight tanks is used to push the seawater out of the ballast tanks.
+For FLIP to flip back to a horizontal position, air-compressed into eight tanks is used to push the seawater out of the ballast tanks.
 The submerged end of FLIP rises until the buoy is once again level with the water.

 FLIP’s unique design makes it the only vessel in the world capable of operating both horizontally and vertically.
 Scientific instruments are built sideways into the wall so that as the buoy flips, the instruments flip into a usable position as well.

-The main power source comes from two 150kW generators with one 40kW generator for backup.
-Navigation equipment includes a gyro, GPS and RADAR.
-Communication equipment includes HF, VHF, INMARSAT and cellular.
+Navigation equipment on-board the vessel includes a gyro, GPS and RADAR, while the communication equipment includes HF, VHF, INMARSAT and cellular.